gordon2012/markdown/README.md

-# Markdown Preview
+# Markdown Previewer

-A React project for FreeCodeCamp

-## TODO:

-## DONE:
-- initial commit
-	- add missing script
-- refactor out components
+A live, styled markdown editor

+Technologies used: React, Marked, Webpack

+### Users can:
+- type GitHub-flavored Markdown into a text area
+- see a preview of the output of the markdown that is updated while typing